CONTENT

 Too many details at once will be overwhelming, so focus on giving them one key thing to be excited about.

 Including one image or emoji can also add a bit of a punch.
-Just make sure you only include images and emojis in messages to small groups, so you avoid getting marked as spam by carriers—which we’ll talk about more later.
+Just make sure you only include images and emojis in messages to small groups, so you avoid getting marked as spam by carriers.

 kevin-doran-ra-marketing-headshot